 In New York, businesses are required to provide workers’ compensation insurance coverage for their employees, which allows injured workers to receive benefits by filing a claim for workplace injuries.
 However, due to the exclusive remedy rule outlined in the Workers’ Compensation Code, employees are typically unable to sue their employers for negligence.

-Under New York Workers’ Compensation Law §29(6), workers’ compensation benefits serve as the sole remedy for workplace injuries and accidents.
+Under New York Workers’ Compensation Law §29(6), workers’ compensation benefits serve as the exclusive remedy for workplace injuries and accidents.
 This means that if an employee is injured while working, their only option is to file a workers’ compensation claim.
 The employee does not need to prove their employer’s negligence to receive benefits.
-However, it’s important to note that workers’ compensation benefits might not cover all financial losses and damages resulting from the workplace injury.
+However, it’s important to note that workers’ compensation benefits might not cover all financial losses and damages resulting from workplace injury.

 Speaking to an experienced NYC workers’ compensation lawyer is important if you’ve been injured in a workplace accident.
 A workers’ comp attorney is crucial because they can explain how long you can collect workers’ compensation and help you file a personal injury lawsuit, if necessary.
-Our skilled team at K L Sanchez Law Office can assist you.
+Our skilled team at K L Sanchez Law Office, P.C. can assist you.
 Contact us today at (646) 701-7990 to schedule a free consultation.

 Can I Sue My Employer for Negligence?